 - During the Sermon (sit)

 - During the Great Entrance – The procession of the Holy Gifts

-- During the recitation of the Creed and Lord’s Prayer
+- During the recitation of the Symbol of Faith (Nicene-Constantinopolitan Creed) and the Lord’s Prayer

 - During the Consecration of the Holy Gifts